cresta/allow-cresta-s3-data-transfer/README.md

 - An IAM role for Cresta to assume for data collection from the Source Bucket
 - Policy to read from the Source S3 Bucket in your AWS account
-- Policy to write into the Destination S3 Bucket in account managed by Cresta